YufengYuan/CS282K-Numerical-Methods/project1/project1_report.md

 \frac{\Delta x^2 \Delta y^2f(2,2)}{\kappa}+T_{c_{2,2}}
 \end{bmatrix}
 $$
+##### 2.Linear System Solver

 For the linear system$$$ A\cdot X=B$$$, $$$ A$$$ is a positive definite matrix which we can apply Cholesky Factorization.
 $$
 A=C \cdot C'
 $$
-The original equation can be written as
+So the original equation can be written as
 $$
-\begin{cases}
-CV=B\\
-C'X = V
-\end{cases}
+C \cdot C' \cdot X = B
 $$
-This is the naive implementation of Cholesky Decomposition which is not effecient enough for the problem, so I implemented a new one?
+This is my implementation of Cholesky Decomposition
 ```matlab
 function [S] = choleskyDecom(A)
   [n,n] = size(A);